Te Ao Hou / The New World: History and content

 Te Ao Hou / The New World was the first national magazine for Māori.
 The editorial of the first issue published in 1952 said that the magazine was designed "to provide interesting and informative reading for Maori homes", and that it would be like a marae, "where all questions of interest to the Maori can be discussed".

 The Māori Affairs Department had intended to use the magazine as an agency for government policy, and there was some tension between government staff and the magazine staff as a result.
-Ernest Corbett stated in a 1954 memo that: "At outset the magazine was intended to assist the promotion of the objectives of the government ...
+Ernest Corbett, the Minister for Māori Development, stated in a 1954 memo that: "At outset the magazine was intended to assist the promotion of the objectives of the government ...
 I am given to understand that the magazine is now being regarded as the 'marae of the Maori people' where diverse subjects and thought are brought for discussion.
 That was never intended."

 The magazine covered varied topics such as social and political issues, agriculture, wood carving and other crafts, obituaries, Māori legends and poetry, as well as material for children.
 Articles were written in both English and Māori, and even the crosswords were bilingual.
 Although none of the four editors of the magazine were of Māori descent themselves, they encouraged and featured writers of Māori descent, including republishing Māori writers and scholars from the nineteenth and early twentieth centuries.
 The magazine was available on subscription and sold to around 2.5% of Maori nationwide, although sales figures are likely to underestimate total readership given that it was distributed in schools.